-The school gates open at 8:45am.
-Children should arrive at school by 8:55am to be in class for registration.
-The register will be submitted promptly at 9.00am for the morning session and 1.00pm in KS1 and 1.30pm in KS2 by each class teacher for the afternoon session.
+The school gates open at 8:35am.
+Children should arrive at school by 8:45am to be in class for registration.
+The register will be completed promptly at 8:55am for the morning session and 1:00pm in KS1 and 1:30pm in KS2 by each class teacher for the afternoon session.
 A mark will be made during the registration period in respect of each child.

-The registers will close at 9.10am for the morning session and 1.00pm and 1.30pm for the afternoon session.
-Any child arriving between 9:05am and 9:10am will receive a late mark.
-Any pupil who arrives after the closing of the register at 9:10am will be marked as present but late.
-This will not be authorised and will count as an unauthorised absence for that session and marked with a U code.
+The registers will close at 9.00am for the morning session and 1:00pm (EYFS & KS1) and 1:30pm (KS2) for the afternoon session.
+Any pupil who arrives after the closing of the register will be marked as present but late up until 9.10am.
+Any child arriving after 9:10am will be marked with a U which means absent for the morning session.